 Shakshuka in its most basic form is just a dish of tomatoes, chili peppers, and onions where eggs are poached on top of it prior to serving.
-It does not end there though, as there are many varieties of this dish where ingredients like artichoke, potatoes, beans, sausages and eggplant to name some.
-Often enjoyed as a breakfast this dish is popular in the Middle Eastern and North African region.

 - In a charcoal grill, cook your eggplant until soft and lightly charred on all sides.
 Once cooked, chop the eggplants into smaller cubes.
 Set aside.